-29. Conclusion
+30. Conclusion

-The legal responsibility of the Local Governing Body is for safeguarding the welfare of children goes beyond basic child protection procedures.
+The legal responsibility of the Trustees and the Local Governing Body of each school for safeguarding the welfare of children goes beyond basic child protection procedures.

 The duty is to ensure that safeguarding permeates all activity and functions, surrounding and supporting their education and general welfare.